re-framejs/re-framejs/docs/Subscribing-To-External-Data.md

 communicate with servers using both pure and effectful handlers.
-This is great, but what if you want to query external data using subscriptions the same way you query data stored in `app-db`?
+This is great, but what if you want to query external data using subscriptions the same way you query data stored in `appDb`?
 This tutorial will show you how.

 ### There Can Be Only One!!

-`re-frame` apps have a single source of data called `app-db`.
+`re-frame` apps have a single source of data called `appDb`.

-The `re-frame` README asks you to imagine `app-db` as something of an in-memory database.
+The `re-frame` README asks you to imagine `appDb` as something of an in-memory database.
 You query it (via subscriptions) and transactionally update it (via event handlers).

 ### Components Don't Know, Don't Care

-Components never know the structure of your `app-db`, much less its existence.
+Components never know the structure of your `appDb`, much less its existence.

 Instead, they `subscribe`, declaratively, to data, like this `(subscribe [:something "blah"])`, and that allows Components to